Basic Information About Provisional Peer-Reviewed Toxicity Values (PPRTVs)

 EPA’s PPRTV Program supports the Agency’s mission to protect human health and the environment by identifying and characterizing the health hazards of, and providing an important source of toxicity information and toxicity values for, chemicals of concern to the Superfund Program.

-PPRTV assessments are developed in response to requests from EPA’s Superfund Program to the Superfund Health Risk Technical Support Center (STSC) within EPA’s Office of Research and Development’s (ORD’s) National Center for Environmental Assessment (NCEA).
+PPRTV assessments are developed in response to requests from EPA’s Superfund Program to the Superfund Health Risk Technical Support Center (STSC) within EPA’s Office of Research and Development’s (ORD’s) Center for Public Health and Environmental Assessment (CPHEA).
 PPRTVs are derived after a review of the relevant scientific literature and using Agency methodologies, practices, and guidance for the development of toxicity values (e.g., oral reference doses (RfDs), inhalation reference concentrations (RfCs), provisional oral slope factors (p-OSF), and provisional inhalation unit risks (p-IUR)).

 2. Who develops PPRTVs?

-PPRTVs are assessments developed by scientists in ORD’s National Center for Environmental Assessment (NCEA) and the Human Health Risk Assessment (HHRA) National Research Program who are recognized internationally for their expertise in toxicology, epidemiology, biology, chemistry, and statistics.
+PPRTVs are assessments developed by scientists in ORD’s Center for Public Health and Environmental Assessment (CPHEA) who are recognized internationally for their expertise in toxicology, epidemiology, biology, chemistry, and statistics.

-- Learn more about the National Center for Environmental Assessment
+- Learn more about the Center for Public Health and Environmental Assessment

 - Learn more about the Office of Research and Development